 I have been at Bluebird Care since 2014 and I am fortunate to love my job and be a part of an ‘outstanding’ team.
 My role is more than a “traditional finance” role, which makes it very rewarding role – I get the opportunity to meet customers and employees and it’s amazing feeling knowing that as a team we have made a positive difference to someone’s life and been there to support them – may that be our customers, their families or a Bluebird Care employee

-My name is Clem and I am the Care Support Supervisor for the Essex West Office.
+My name is Clem and I am the Office Manager at Bluebird Care Essex West.

 It is my responsibility to ensure the customers needs are met safely and to also ensure their independence is promoted.
 I am keen to advocate the ‘customer’ approach so that person centred care is delivered and consistently promoted.
 Each ‘customer’ is put first by telling us how they need to be supported, ultimately putting them in control.
 To achieve this, I get to know our customer’s and their life history, then incorporate this into their care plan.
 I also continue to maintain care plans, review the support we provide regularly and auditing other records for compliance.